GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

   ```

 - **Communication Overhead & Protocol:**
-  After each device computes its partial output, the results must be **summed across devices** (typically via an all-reduce operation) to obtain the final output.
+  After each device computes its partial output, the results must be **summed across devices** to obtain the final output.
 This introduces communication overhead proportional to the output size and the number of devices.
 The protocol is typically an **all-reduce** across devices.

 ---